-- 1. Proposed Budget and Matching Funds Form: This two page form encompasses both expenses and income for the proposed project (SPS) or organization (GOS).
-Expenses and Income numbers are projected and successful applicants will be expected to fill out a revised budget based on their grant award at the time of the contract. - 2.
-Completed ADA Facility/Program Accessibility Survey: Offers a "snap shot" of the applicants ADA awareness and compliance efforts.
-These forms are used by the Cultural Access Advisory Committee and the Peer Reviewers during the evaluation process. - 3.
-ADA Plan with Grievance Policy/Procedures: Offers peer reviewers and the Cultural Access Advisory Committee a detailed look at the organization's awareness and compliance efforts.
+1. Proposed Budget and Matching Funds Form: This two page form encompasses both expenses and income for the proposed project (SPS) or organization (GOS).
+Expenses and Income numbers are projected and successful applicants will be expected to fill out a revised budget based on their grant award at the time of the contract.

+2. Completed ADA Facility/Program Accessibility Survey: Offers a "snap shot" of the applicants ADA awareness and compliance efforts.
+These forms are used by the Cultural Access Advisory Committee and the Peer Reviewers during the evaluation process.

+3. ADA Plan with Grievance Policy/Procedures: Offers peer reviewers and the Cultural Access Advisory Committee a detailed look at the organization's awareness and compliance efforts.
 All applicants are expected to produce ADA plans before their third application to the Commission.
-ADA plans must include date of adoption by the Board of Directors, grievance procedures, and non-discrimination language.
-Note: For assistance on completing an ADA plan contact C&H. - 4.
-Board & Governance Chart: Provides the peer reviewers a look into the overall composition of the organization's board of directors and what skills or resources they bring to the organization. - 5.
-Copy of your organization's most current IRS 990 Form: All 501(c)3 organizations are required to submit this form to the IRS annually or they risk losing their tax exempt status.
-An IRS 501(C) 3 Tax Determination Letter can be substituted by applicants in existence for less than 2 years. - 6.
-Long Range Plans[not required for organizations that are not primarily art based]: Provide Peer reviewers a deeper understanding on the strategic goals of the organization and how the programs and projects detailed in the narrative further these long term goals.
+ADA plans must include date of adoption by the Board of Directors, grievance procedures, and nondiscrimination language.
+Note: For assistance on completing an ADA plan contact C&H.

+4. Board & Governance Chart: Provides the peer reviewers a look into the overall composition of the organization's board of directors and what skills or resources they bring to the organization.

+5. Copy of your organization's most current IRS 990 Form: All 501(c) 3 or 501(c) (19) organizations are required to submit this form tothe IRS annually or they risk losing their tax exempt status.
+An IRS 501(C) 3 Tax Determination Letter can be substituted by applicants in existence for less than 2 years.

+6. Long Range Plan: Provides Peer reviewers a deeper understanding on the strategic goals of the organization and how the programs and projects detailed in the narrative further these long term goals. (not required for organizations that are not primarily history based.)

 NOTE: A completed ADA Facility & Program Accessibility Survey [enclosed in this packet] will be required from all applicants.
-Applicants with more than two years applying to the Commission must submit an ADA Compliance Plan including grievance procedures, nondiscrimination language, and a date of adoption by the Board of Directors.
+Applicants with more than two years applying to the Commission must also submit an ADA Compliance Plan including grievance procedures, nondiscrimination language, and a date of adoption by the Board of Directors.
 The submitted ADA plans must address the issues covered in the ADA Facility & Program Accessibility Survey.